The 2023 Marine Litter Capital Grants Scheme is now closed for applications.

 - Schools must demonstrate how they will use any assets purchased in an educational context.

-Grants are available across the whole of Northern Ireland and are not restricted to coastal areas.
+This grant is available to organisations across the whole of Northern Ireland and is not restricted to coastal areas.
 However, the funding is specifically targeted at preventing marine litter.
 Therefore, applications must be able to demonstrate clearly how a project will contribute to reducing litter and plastics entering our seas.
-In this way, projects will help ensure good environmental status of our coastal and marine environments in relation to litter.
+In this way, projects will encourage good environmental status of our coastal and marine environments in relation to litter.
 Ultimately, this will ensure that the properties and quantities of marine litter do not cause harm to the coastal and marine environment.

 For any further information, please get in touch.